wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-auto-apply-retention-policies.md

 Creating an auto-apply retention label policy consists of these steps:

-1. Choose label to publish
+1. Choose label to auto-apply
 1. Choose conditions
 1. Settings (only valid for sensitive info condition)
 1. Name your policy